facebook/prophet/README.md

 ### Windows

 The easiest way to install Prophet in Windows is in Anaconda.
-It is possible to install via pip as well, though this requires a Unix-compatible C compiler such as mingw-gcc.
-If cmdstanpy is installed first, one can be installed via the `cmdstanpy.install_cxx_toolchain` command.

 ### Linux

 Make sure compilers (gcc, g++, build-essential) and Python development tools (python-dev, python3-dev) are installed.
 In Red Hat systems, install the packages gcc64 and gcc64-c++.
 If you are using a VM, be aware that you will need at least 4GB of memory to install prophet, and at least 2GB of memory to use prophet.

-## Installation in Python - building from source
+## Installation in Python - Development version

 Since Pystan2 is no longer being maintained, the python package will move to depend solely on `cmdstanpy` (benefits described [here](https://github.com/facebook/prophet/issues/2041)).
 This has been updated in the development version of the package (1.1), but this version hasn't yet been released to PyPI.
 If you would like to use `cmdstanpy` only for your workflow, you can clone this repo and build from source manually: